-The Planning Council's membership will consist of at least 33 percent people with HIV (PWH) non-conflicted individuals who receive Part A funded services.
+The Planning Council's membership will consist of at least 33 percent HIV+ non-conflicted individuals who receive Part A funded services.
 A non-conflicted individual is someone who is not an officer, employee, or consultant to any subrecipient that receives Part A funds.